 Economic Problems of Bangladesh and Solutions

-Developing countries like Bangladesh exist some economic problems which are the main barriers to their economic development.
+Developing countries like Bangladesh have some economic problems which are the main barriers to their economic development.
 The economy of BD was based on Agriculture till 1990 and it is transforming to the industry and service sector.

 Bangladesh is the 30th (2023) in the world in purchasing power parity and it is 39th (2023) largest in the world in terms of nominal GDP and its total GDP size is $484.76 billion (nominal, 2023).